The importance of strategic marketing planning

 With this in mind, here are 11 steps to help you make the most of the time you can set aside to plan for FY2021.

 1. Set clear business goals

-What’s your focus for the new financial year?
+What’s your focus right now?
 Customer acquisition?
 Retention?
 Simply getting enough cash flow to make it through the next few months?

 The more specific you can get in being clear on what you want and need to achieve, the easier it is to confirm the marketing tactics you can use to help you achieve this.

 Often, by placing importance on your strategic marketing planning, you discover that your business goals aren’t quite as clear as you’d like.
 Now’s the time to revisit these and flesh them out, preferably to the point of SMART goals.

 2. Consider what you already know about your customers